 How Yoga Can Help with Back Pain

 Yoga is a great way to help alleviate discomfort and heal back pain.
-Those who have been know just how debilitating living with back pain can be.
-If yoga can help alleviate some of this burden, it’s worth trying.
+Those who have been injured in an accident know just how debilitating living with back pain can be.
+If yoga can help alleviate some of this burden, it's worth trying.

 Yoga is thought to help back pain by healing injured muscles, speeding up the recovery, strengthening the surrounding muscles, and preventing a re-injury.

 Yoga's main benefit to those with back pain comes from the stretching that the practice provides.
 Elongating the muscles and relaxing the tension can help start alleviating pain from the first stretch.
 Yoga also helps strengthen the muscles in the lower and upper back, legs, neck, and all over the body.
 This strengthening is key to preventing re-injury and to promoting the healing of the primary injury.
 Add to this the well-known benefits of increased blood flow and controlled breathing and you have a recipe for healing that is sure to provide relief.

 Yoga is a 5,000+ year old Hindu practice that combines breathing exercises, poses (called asanas), and meditation to unite the body and mind.
 The ancient practice has long been thought to bring physical wellness and mental well-being to those who perform the ritual regularly.
 Yoga involves manipulating the body into different body-stretching poses while maintaining rhythmic breathing.
 It is the combination of these two things that is thought to bring about the real benefits.
 While some stretchers may be tempted to hold their breath while stretching, yoga encourages its practitioners to keep breathing in a controlled way throughout the stretch, which is believed to help with blood flow to all parts of the body.
 This increased circulation promotes healing by bringing oxygen in and pushing toxins out.